 If you’re in a pinch and you need to know how to make turkey gravy without drippings, you’ve come to the right place!
-This easy turkey gravy is full of all the savory, umami flavors you love—just without the turkey drippings.
+This easy turkey gravy is full of all the rich, savory flavors you love—just without the turkey drippings.

 Pin this recipe now to save it for laterPin Recipe